rajivharlalka/rajivharlalka.github.io/content/year-2023/index.md

 Every time I read a tech blog, I understand this is something new.
 There is always a more to things.
 And this parts excites me the most.
 I wish to strive for the day when I can say to myself, "I am the best in xyz".
 Learning everyday has become one of my routines and this is something I wish to continue forward.
 To list fown, here's my tech setup I had for 2023:

-- Phone: Iphone 14 (though used my Samsung M31 for most of the year, now switched completely to Ios)
+- Phone: Iphone 14 (though used my Samsung M31 for most of the year, now switched completely to iOS)
 - Laptop and OS : Dell G3 3500 with Arch Linux <3
 - Monitor: SAMSUNG 24 inch IPS Backlit
 - Mouse: Dell MS 116